kbredies/gratopy/README.md

 pip install gratopy
 ```

-or alternatively directly from the tar folder (containing setup.py) by
+or alternatively directly download and unpack the tar folder and install inside the folder via

 ```bash
 pip install .